Vallabhbhai Patel: Father of All India Services

 He was also instrumental in the creation of the All India Services which he described as the country's "Steel Frame".
 In his address to the probationers of these services, he asked them to be guided by the spirit of service in day-to-day administration.
-He reminded them that the ICS was no-longer neither Imperial, nor civil, nor imbued with any spirit of service after Independence.
+He reminded them that the ICS was no-longer "neither Imperial, nor civil, nor imbued with any spirit of service" after Independence.
 His exhortation to the probationers to maintain utmost impartiality and incorruptibility of administration is as relevant today as it was then.
 "A civil servant cannot afford to, and must not, take part in politics.
 Nor must he involve himself in communal wrangles.
 To depart from the path of rectitude in either of these respects is to debase public service and to lower its dignity," he had cautioned them on 21 April 1947.

-He, more than anyone else in post-independence India, realised the crucial role that civil services play in administering a country, in not merely maintaining law and order, but running the institutions that provide the binding cement to a society.
+He, more than anyone else in post-independence India, emphasised the crucial role that civil services play in administering a country: in not merely maintaining law and order, but upholding the institutions that provide the binding cement to a society.
 He, more than any other contemporary of his, was aware of the needs of a sound, stable administrative structure as the lynchpin of a functioning polity.
-The present-day all-India administrative services owe their origin to the man's sagacity and thus he is regarded as Father of modern All India Services.
+The present-day all-India administrative services owe their origin and principles to his foresight, and thus he is regarded as the Father of modern All India Services.

-Gandhi's death and relations with Nehru

-Rajmohan Gandhi, in his book writes that Nehru was focused on maintaining religious harmony, casting an independent foreign policy, and constructing a technological and industrial base, while Patel focused on getting the princely states to join the Indian Union, modernising the administrative services, and constructing a cross-party consensus on the significant elements of the Constitution.